najeeb-ullah/Data-Engineering-AdventureWorks/README.md

-#📦 AdventureWorks Data Engineering Project on Azure
-This project is a comprehensive Data Engineering practice pipeline built using Microsoft Azure services and the AdventureWorks dataset.
-It simulates a real-world enterprise data flow, leveraging modern data engineering principles such as the Medallion Architecture (Bronze, Silver, Gold) and distributed data processing with PySpark.

-🚀 Key Features
-Data Source:
-Extracted data from an on-premises Microsoft SQL Server (msSQL) database using Azure Data Factory (ADF) with an integration runtime gateway for secure access.

-ETL Pipeline:

-Extract: Data extracted via ADF pipelines from various AdventureWorks tables.

-Transform: Used Azure Databricks (PySpark) to clean, normalize, and join data across multiple entities.
-Followed best practices like partitioning and schema enforcement.

-Load: Transformed data was written into Azure Data Lake Storage (ADLS Gen2) and modeled using Azure Synapse Analytics.

-Medallion Architecture Implementation:
-Applied a multi-layer architecture to structure the data flow:

-Bronze Layer: Raw ingested data from source systems.

-Silver Layer: Cleaned and joined data with business logic.

-Gold Layer: Aggregated and analytics-ready data for reporting and dashboards.

-Data Modeling & Access:
-Created external tables and views in Azure Synapse Analytics for efficient querying and downstream consumption by BI tools (e.g., Power BI).

-🛠 Tech Stack
-Azure Data Factory

-Azure Databricks (PySpark)

-Azure Synapse Analytics

-Azure Data Lake Storage Gen2

-Microsoft SQL Server

-Medallion Architecture

-Power BI (Optional - for visualization)

-🎯 Objective
-The aim of this project is to gain hands-on experience with cloud-based data engineering tools on Azure by simulating a real-world enterprise data pipeline — from extraction to transformation and analytical modeling.

-📚 Learnings
-Building scalable and modular ETL pipelines using cloud-native tools.

-Working with large datasets and distributed computing using PySpark.

-Implementing the Medallion architecture for organized and reusable data pipelines.

-Designing analytical models and querying with Synapse external tables.
+# 🚀 AdventureWorks Data Engineering Project on Azure

+This project is a practice **Data Engineering practice pipeline** built using Microsoft Azure services and the **AdventureWorks** dataset.
+It simulates a real-world enterprise data flow, leveraging modern data engineering principles such as the **Medallion Architecture (Bronze, Silver, Gold)** and distributed data processing with **PySpark**.

+---

+## 🧰 Key Features

+- **Data Source:**
+  - Extracted data from an **on-premises Microsoft SQL Server (msSQL)** database using **Azure Data Factory** with an integration runtime gateway for secure access.

+- **ETL Pipeline:**
+  - **Extract:** Data ingested via ADF pipelines from multiple AdventureWorks tables.
+  - **Transform:** Cleaned and transformed using **Azure Databricks (PySpark)** with partitioning and schema enforcement.
+  - **Load:** Loaded into **Azure Data Lake Storage (ADLS Gen2)** and modeled in **Azure Synapse Analytics**.

+- **Medallion Architecture:**
+  - **Bronze Layer:** Raw ingested data from source.
+  - **Silver Layer:** Cleaned and joined business-level data.
+  - **Gold Layer:** Aggregated and analytics-ready data for reporting.

+- **Data Modeling & Access:**
+  - Created **external tables and views** in Synapse Analytics.
+  - Ready for downstream reporting tools like **Power BI**.

+---

+## 🛠️ Tech Stack

+- Azure Data Factory
+- Azure Databricks (PySpark)
+- Azure Synapse Analytics
+- Azure Data Lake Storage Gen2
+- Microsoft SQL Server
+- Medallion Architecture
+- Power BI (Optional)

+---

+## 🎯 Objective

+The goal of this project is to simulate an enterprise-grade, cloud-based data pipeline using Azure, demonstrating a deep understanding of ETL, distributed data processing, and data modeling best practices.

+---

+## 📚 What I Learned

+- Building scalable and modular ETL pipelines using cloud-native tools.
+- Working with large datasets and distributed computing using PySpark.
+- Structuring data with the Medallion architecture for clarity and performance.
+- Modeling and querying data efficiently in Azure Synapse.

+---

+## 📁 Project Structure